-PITCH TRACK - When set to "ON," the Pitch Shifter will track the pitch of the incoming note and adjust internal pitch shifting techniques accordingly for the best performance at any moment.
-Setting PITCH TRACK to OFF ignores the pitch data and uses fixed shifting techniques.
-With pitch tracking OFF, the sound can waver or flutter depending upon the note(s) played.
-With pitch tracking ON, the sound is typically smoother, but complex chords may cause pitch instabilities.
+PITCH TRACK - Allows you to select from different styles of pitch shift tracking.
+When set to "MONO" the Pitch Shifter will track the pitch of incoming single notes note and adjust techniques accordingly for the best performance at any moment.
+"POLY" is best for shifting chords and lower amounts of shift.
+"OFF" causes the shifter to use fixed shifting techniques.
+With pitch tracking OFF, the sound can waver or flutter depending upon the note(s) played, but this effect can be desirable when simulating certain gear.